 - World choir, youth orchestra and student string ensemble

-In this 25-minute documentary made during the Grand Union Orchestra's performance of If Paradise at the Spitalfields Festival in 2008, our musicians and singers talk about their involvement in the Company and its music:
+In this 25-minute documentary made during the Grand Union Orchestra's performance of If Paradise at the Spitalfields Festival in 2008, broadcast on BBC Radio 3, our musicians and singers talk about their involvement in the Company and its music:

 Throughout these pages you will see a huge range of shows, projects and educational activities that can be custom-tailored to almost any occasion or need!